 (A) A foster caregiver shall treat each foster child with kindness, consistency, and respect.

-(B) A foster caregiver shall not discriminate in providing care and supervision to foster children on the basis of race, sex, religion, color or national origin.
+(B) A foster caregiver shall not discriminate in providing care and supervision to foster children on the basis of race, sex, gender, sexual identity, sexual orientation, religion, color or national origin.

 (C) A foster caregiver shall provide humane, instructive discipline appropriate to the age and functioning level of a foster child.